centre-for-humanities-computing/validator/README.md

 ## RuleSet Overview

-- `addRule(path, rule): RuleSet` - Add a rule for the given to the `RuleSet` in the form of a function which will be called when rule is tested.
+- `addRule(path, rule): RuleSet` - Add a rule for the given path to the `RuleSet` in the form of a function which will be called when rule is tested.
-- `isValid(object, [path]): boolean` - Test if the property paths of the object is valid.
-The path or paths to test can be optional passed in as the second argument.
+- `isValid(object, [path]): boolean` - Test if the property paths of the object are valid.
+The path or paths to test can be optionally passed in as the second argument.
 - `isValueValid(value, [path]): boolean` - Test if the value is valid.
-The path or paths to test can be optional passed in as the second argument.
+The path or paths to test can be optionally passed in as the second argument.
 - `validate(object, [[path, [isObject]]): ValidationResult` - Validate the object which, depending on the mode of the `RuleSet`, will produce a `ValidationResult` with errors or throw an `ValidationError` if the object is not valid.
 - `validateValue(value, [path]): ValidationResult` - Validate the value which depending on the mode of the `RuleSet` will produce a `ValidationResult` with